OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 ## Maturity 2
 ### Benefits
 ### Activity
-There is a well defined threshold for defects that require resolution and/or mitigation.
-Where this threshold is exceeded, the intention should be that the software is not deployed into production until the relevant defects are fixed, or fall below the threshold.
+Define a threshold for defects that require resolution or mitigation.
+You do not deploy software into production when this threshold is exceeded, until the relevant defects are fixed, or fall below the threshold.

-This quality gate may not only exist at deployment to production.
-It can come into force at whatever point the issue is detected.
-For instance, if an issue is detected by static analysis prior to build, the build system might prevent the software from building.
-However, deloyment to production is always the final and mandatory quality gate.
+This quality gate may also exist at whatever point the issue is detected.
+For instance, if you detect an issue by static analysis prior to build, the build system might prevent the software from building.
+However, deployment to production is always the final and mandatory quality gate.

-Organisations should set a threshold that is right for them.
-It might take into consideration:
+To set a threshold that is right your organisation, take into consideration:

 - the threat model
 - the nature of applicable threats (i.e. skill level, motive, level of access, etc)